GoogleCloudDataproc/initialization-actions/connectors/README.md

 --------------------------------------------------------------------------------

-# NOTE: *this initialization action is deprecated for updating Cloud Storage Connector*
+# NOTE: *Updating Cloud Storage Connector with this initialization action is not recommended*

 **You can update Cloud Storage Connector through `GCS_CONNECTOR_VERSION` metadata value on supported Dataproc images.**